vulpemventures/synthetic-asset-smart-contract/covenant-code.rst

    // We checked that the nonce of the output at index 1 is equal to empty data array,
    // that means that the output is not confidential.

-   // (*) We checked that transaction output at index 1 sends the expected payout amount to Issuer
+   // (*) We checked that transaction output at index 1 sends the expected payout amount to issuer

    // ------------------------------------------
    // LOCKUP_PERIOD_CHECK_CODE_START